 WHAT’S GOLDEN MILK?

-Golden milk is made of three primary ingredients: turmeric, black pepper, and coconut oil.
+Golden milk is made of three primary ingredients: ground turmeric, black pepper, and coconut oil.
 Sounds gross right?
 Well here’s why these three ingredients are important.

 Coconut oil helps with digestion and gut health and can raise your good cholesterol, HDL.